King-Hash-Org/KingHashAggregator/docs/validatorNFT.md

 title: Specification on the Validator NFT Contract
 ---

-The Validator NFT Contract exposes several APIs for both users and ChainUp Aggregator to call.
-It is possible for users/institutions to launch their own Validator NFT Contract and interfacet with ChainUp Aggregator.
+The Validator NFT Contract exposes several APIs for both users and KingHash Aggregator to call.
+It is possible for users/institutions to launch their own Validator NFT Contract and interfacet with KingHash Aggregator.
 It is also possible to launch their own Staking Aggregator all together.
 The Validator NFT Contract uses [`ERC721A`](https://github.com/chiru-labs/ERC721A) as the base and inherits from it.

 # Validator NFT API